Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 My Verdict

-There are hundreds of guitar effect processors are in the market.
+There are hundreds of guitar effect processors in the market.
 BUT, BOSS is one who serves the authentic effects and hence is very popular.

 The new addition “BOSS GX 100” in their product catalog is another good effect processor.
 However, you have to pay premium pricing for these products but it is worth the pricing.

-With the 150+ effects, and 23 amps along with the inbuilt audio interface and external effect connections you will get a full-fledged guitar effect processor as GX 100.
+With the 150+ effects and 23 amps along with the inbuilt audio interface and external effect connections, you will get a full-fledged guitar effect processor as GX 100.

 So, I give it 8 out of 10.